MarkMGill/Gill-Site/README.md

 # Gill-Site
 A fully responsive landing page intro to me.
-A portion of the markup and jQuery were used from a course by Brad Traversy, but majority of markup and code is my own.
+A portion of the markup and jQuery were used from a course by Brad Traversy, but majority of markup code, and design is my own.
 The goal was just to have a clean, simple landing page introducing myself, what I do, and a section displaying my portfolio projects.

 # Technologies Used